simmor-store/simmor/README.md

 # Local store
-The simplest way to use simmor is by createing a localStore.
+The simplest way to use simmor is by creating a localStore.

 ```ts
   const [state, dispatch] = useLocalStore({value: 0}, ctx => ({